Rationale-Guided Few-Shot Classification to Detect Abusive Language: Methodology

-Instead of using self-attention on the updated LHS in the \textsc{RAFT-SA} model, we introduce a cross-attention layer between the CLS-pooled output obtained from \textsc{BERT} and the updated LHS here.
+\textsc{\texttt{RGFS-CA}}: Instead of using self-attention on the updated LHS in the \textsc{RGFS-SA} model, we introduce a cross-attention layer between the CLS-pooled output obtained from \textsc{BERT} and the updated LHS here.
 We aim to have the model learn to get a representation of the complete sentence in its CLS-pooled output that works well with the architecture we add over \textsc{BERT} for the task.
 This CLS-pooled output is taken as the query vector, and the LHS*(token-wise rationale scores) is used as the key and value vectors.
 The weights of the rationale-extractor are kept frozen as in the previous case.
-This classifier is denoted as \textsc{RAFT}-CrossAttention-Classifier (\textsc{RAFT-CA}).
-Figure~\ref{fig:RAFT-Cross Attention Architecture} shows the schematic.
+This classifier is denoted as \textsc{RGFS}-CrossAttention-Classifier (\textsc{RGFS-CA}).
+Figure~\ref{fig:RGFS-Cross Attention Architecture} shows the schematic.

+Note that the RGFS model was not trained on the past dataset or \textbf{HX}.
+RGFS only uses a rationale predictor (which was trained on \textbf{HX}) to predict the rationales on the cross-domain dataset.
+The classifier module of the RGFS model was trained with the target dataset mentioned in section~\ref{eval_datasets}.